Philadelphia Ranks 12th On Orkin's Top 50 Mosquito Cities List

 PHILADELPHIA (CBS) — It’s almost summer in Philadelphia and with COVID restrictions eased, people will be out and about.
 One group sure to be excited about that — mosquitos.

 Philadelphia ranked 12th on Orkin’s Top 50 Mosquito Cities List for 2021.
-That’s an improvement for the City of Brotherly Love, which dropped three spots from last year’s rankings.READ MORE: Pennsylvania Republicans Advance Legislation To Prohibit COVID-19 Vaccine Passports
+That’s an improvement for the City of Brotherly Love, which dropped three spots from last year’s rankings.READ MORE: Two Bills To Restrict Abortion Rights Advanced In Pennsylvania

-Orkin’s list ranked cities based on the number of mosquito customers served from April 1, 2020 to March 31, 2021.READ MORE: $3 Million Scratch-Off Ticket Sold In Montgomery County
+Orkin’s list ranked cities based on the number of mosquito customers served from April 1, 2020 to March 31, 2021.READ MORE: WATCH LIVE: Delaware Gov. John Carney, State Officials To Provide COVID-19 Update

 Los Angeles earned the top spot, ending Atlanta’s seven-year run at the top of the list.
 Atlanta ranked second, followed by Washington, D.C., Dallas and Chicago to round out the top five.

 Orkin says mosquitoes become active when temperatures are above 68 degrees overnight.
-They’re also most likely to bite between dusk and dawn.MORE NEWS: Now May Be The Time To Sell, Trade In Your Car As Experts Say Used Car Values Are At Historic Highs
+They’re also most likely to bite between dusk and dawn.MORE NEWS: Delaware Joins List Of States Offering COVID-19 Vaccine Incentives Including Cash, 4-Day Vacations

 “Like many insects, mosquitoes need a food source, favorable temperatures and a proper breeding site to survive,” said Frank Meek, Technical Services Manager, Rollins, Inc. “They are attracted to areas where humans and other animals are present, due to our body heat and the carbon dioxide we exhale, two of their needs.”